 The goal of carrier screening is to identify individuals and couples who are at an increased risk of passing on certain significant inherited conditions to their children.
 We all carry multiple genetic differences (mutations) that make us unique.
 Being a carrier typically does not affect your health and often there is no family history of the genetic condition.
 For most of the conditions tested, both reproductive partners must carry a mutation in the same gene to have a 25% chance of having a child with the disease.
 However, there are certain conditions where only the mother or father needs to carry the mutation for a child to be at-risk.

 Many professional societies recommend carrier screening for individuals considering building a family, but testing is always optional.
 Approximately half of individuals who undergo expanded carrier screening are found to be a carrier of at least one genetic condition, and about 1 in 22 reproductive partners are found to be carriers of the same condition.
 Testing before pregnancy will enable couples to make informed decisions when planning their family and/or allow for early diagnosis and care for their children.

-If you have a family history of a specific genetic condition you should meet with a genetic counselor prior to having carrier screening.
+If you have a family history of a specific genetic condition, you should meet with our genetic counselor prior to having carrier screening.
 This will ensure that your carrier screening test includes the specific mutation associated with the genetic disease in your family and provide you with personalized information.

 Carrier Screening for Individuals Using Donor Gametes